 E wave peak velocity/ A wave peak velocity >1.5

-(E wave is the early diastolic velocity of the blood moving through the mitral valve and A wave is the end-diastolic velocity at the time of atrial contraction-absent in atrial fibrillation).
-The deceleration time (DT) of the E wave (the time from peak velocity of blood flow to zero velocity) is reduced : DT ≤ 150 msec.
+(E wave is the early diastolic velocity of the blood moving through the mitral valve and A wave is an end-diastolic velocity at the time of atrial contraction-absent in atrial fibrillation).
+The deceleration time (DT) of the E wave (the time from peak velocity of blood flow to zero velocity) is reduced: DT ≤ 150 msec.

 ( Isovolumic relaxation time is also reduced: IVRT < 60 msec).

-Tissue doppler measurements of the velocity at the mitral annulus demonstrates reduced early diastolic peak velocity (E') : E'< 8 cm/s and E/E' > 15 (this indicates an elevated LV end diastolic pressure).
+Tissue Doppler measurements of the velocity at the mitral annulus demonstrate reduced early diastolic peak velocity (E'): E'< 8 cm/s and E/E' > 15 (this indicates an elevated LV end-diastolic pressure).
 In this ratio E=the peak velocity of early diastolic blood flow through the mitral valve and E'=the peak early diastolic velocity of the mitral annulus.
 The first is measured with pulse wave flow doppler through the tips of the mitral valve (in the apical 4 chamber view) and the latter with the pulse wave tissue doppler at the mitral annulus.